 The bill proposes the repeal of a state excise tax on tobacco products other than cigarettes and removes the mandate regarding the disposal of confiscated cigarettes.
-It includes several amendments to existing laws, specifically redefining terms related to tobacco taxation.
-Notably, the term "wholesaler" is modified to clarify that it applies regardless of physical location, and the definition of "cigarette" is introduced to specify what constitutes a cigarette for regulatory purposes.
-Additionally, the bill preempts local governments from imposing taxes on the sale of cigarettes, while still allowing them to regulate public use.
+It includes several amendments to existing laws, specifically redefining terms related to tobacco products, particularly focusing on the definition of "cigarettes."
+The bill clarifies that the state will preempt the taxation of cigarettes, preventing local governments from imposing additional taxes on their sale.
+It also establishes licensing requirements for wholesalers, importers, and manufacturers of cigarettes, ensuring compliance with state regulations.

-Furthermore, the bill outlines compliance and enforcement measures for wholesalers and establishes penalties for violations related to the sale of cigarettes.
-It specifies that cigarettes seized may be sold to licensed wholesalers, with proceeds going to the state treasury.
-Several sections of the existing law are repealed to streamline the regulatory framework, and the act is set to take effect on July 1, 2025.
+Additionally, the bill outlines compliance and enforcement measures, including record-keeping requirements for wholesalers and penalties for violations related to the sale of cigarettes.
+It allows for the sale of seized cigarettes by the department to licensed wholesalers, with proceeds going to the state general fund.
+Several sections of the current law are repealed to streamline the regulations surrounding cigarette taxation and sales.
+The act is set to take effect on July 1, 2025.

 Statutes affected: